LadislavPostum/Summer_Practice/README.md

-It's a programm for learning words and grammar of foreign languages.
+It's a programm for learning words of foreign languages.